Damongo

-Damongo is a town and the capital of West Gonja Municipal.
+Damongo is a town and the capital of West Gonja Municipal, Ghana.
 It was declared the capital of the Savannah Region on 12 February 2019.
 Damongo is home to Bikunuto Jewu Soale I, the paramount chief of the Gonja Kingdom.
 The languages spoken in Damongo include Gonja, Vagla, Hanga, Brifor (Lobi), Dagaare, Waale, Frafra, Kasim, Twi, Ewe, and Hausa.
-Damongo is renowned for hosting the prestigious Yagbon Skin.

 History

 The seat of the Gonja Kingdom was moved from Nyange to Damongo in 1944 by Yagbonwura Awusi Ewuntomah Bunyangso, who ruled from 1942 to 1975.
 At that time, Damongo was a small community with less than ten households.
 Nevertheless, it became the focal point of Gonja's leadership and heritage.

 During the colonial era, Damongo played a vital role as an administrative center for the colonial government.
 Its strategic location facilitated communication and trade between the northern and southern parts of the country.

 Economy

 Although Damongo is classified as urban, much of its population still heavily relies on agriculture.
 The primary crops cultivated include cash crops such as corn, millet, cassava, cashew, yams, okra, and groundnuts.
 In some regions of Damongo, upland rice is also grown.

-Additionally, shea nuts are sourced from wild trees, and they serve both as a food source and as raw material for the production of oils and cosmetics through refinement processes.
+Shea nuts are sourced from wild trees, and they serve both as a food source and as raw material for the production of oils and cosmetics through refinement processes.
 The traditional agricultural practices and cultivation of these crops continue to play a vital role in the community's sustenance and economic activities.